superheri/obs-studio/docs/sphinx/plugins.rst

 properties that are linked to the object's settings, and the front-end uses those properties to generate widgets in order to allow the user to modify the settings.
-For example, if you had a boolean setting, you would use :ref:`obs_properties_add_bool` to allow the user to be able to change that setting.
+For example, if you had a boolean setting, you would use :c:func:`obs_properties_add_bool()` to allow the user to be able to change that setting.
+See the :doc:`reference-properties` for more information.

 An example of this: